 The following examples show the request and response for various operations using the JSON data format.
 The examples follow the XML to JSON serialization rules in [REST_NetAPI_Common].
 A JSON response can be obtained by using the content type negotiation mechanism specified in [REST_NetAPI_Common].

-For full details on the operations themselves please refer to the section number indicated.Retrieve a list with status of all own service capabilities (section 6.1.3.1)
+For full details on the operations themselves please refer to the section number indicated

+Retrieve a list with status of all own service capabilities (section 6.1.3.1)